Barney the purple dinosaur is getting an update

-Mattel, Inc. announced Monday that its updating and relaunching its giant, purple, singing dinosaur franchise for the new generation.
+Mattel, Inc. announced Monday that it is updating and relaunching its giant, purple, singing dinosaur franchise for the new generation.

 “Mattel’s comprehensive revitalization of the Barney brand will span television, film, and YouTube content as well as music and a full range of kids’ products including toys, books, clothing, and more,” Mattel said in a news release.
 “Apparel and accessories for adult fans, featuring classic Barney, are also in development.”